activeprospect/leadconduit-integration-custom/README.md

 By default, all integrations treat the outcome of the integration as `success`.
 You can alter this behavior using the following mappings:

- * `search_term` &mdash; A string or regular expression to match the body of the response.
+ * `outcome_search_term` &mdash; A string or regular expression to match the body of the response.
 Unless the term is found, the outcome will be `failure`.
 The default term is `.*`, which matches any response body.
- * `search_outcome` &mdash; Specifies the outcome to set when the search term is found.
+ * `outcome_on_match` &mdash; Specifies the outcome to set when the search term is found.
 The default is "success".
 Setting this variable to "failure" will produce an outcome of `failure` when the search term is found.
- * `search_path` &mdash; If you wish to look only at a certain part of the response body when evaluating the `search_term`, this variable can be used.
+ * `outcome_search_path` &mdash; If you wish to look only at a certain part of the response body when evaluating the `outcome_search_term`, this variable can be used.
 The value you put in this variable depends on the type of response you expect the target server to return.
 See the _Search Path_ section below.